xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-    -- enh (dkulp) Add ability to turn off the node value display in the grid to improve performance (particularly if all that is important is the xLights effects dropped on the nodes) -- Improved SuperStar import to handle all effects, images and scenes (text still not supported) -- Added more SuperStar import options to support visualization sequences
+    -- ehn (gil) Ability to insert new layers above and below selected layer -- enh (dkulp) Add ability to turn off the node value display in the grid to improve performance (particularly if all that is important is the xLights effects dropped on the nodes) -- Improved SuperStar import to handle all effects, images and scenes (text still not supported) -- Added more SuperStar import options to support visualization sequences